Kofi Kingston: Multiple championship victories (2012–2014)

-On the October 17, 2012 episode of Main Event, Kingston defeated The Miz to win the WWE Intercontinental Championship for the fourth time in his career.
+On the October 17 episode of Main Event, Kingston defeated The Miz to win the WWE Intercontinental Championship for the fourth time in his career.
 Kingston then began feuding with Wade Barrett, when the two were placed on opposing teams in the traditional five-on-five elimination tag team match on November 18 at Survivor Series.
 Kingston's team, led by Mick Foley, was defeated by Barrett's team, led by Dolph Ziggler, during which he was eliminated by Barrett.
 The following night on Raw, Kingston was defeated by Barrett in a non-title match.
 Kingston, still the Intercontinental Champion, received a shot at the United States Championship on the December 3 episode of Raw against Barrett, R-Truth, and the champion Antonio Cesaro in a fatal four-way match, but was unsuccessful after Cesaro pinned Kingston for the win.
-At TLC: Tables, Ladders & Chairs, Kingston successfully defended his title against Barrett.
+At TLC: Tables, Ladders & Chairs on December 16, Kingston successfully defended his title against Barrett.
 Two weeks later on the December 31 episode of Raw, Kingston lost the Intercontinental Championship to Barrett, ending his reign at 74 days.
-Kingston received his rematch four days later on SmackDown, but lost the match.
-On January 27, 2013, at the Royal Rumble, Kingston participated in the Royal Rumble match, and after eliminating Tensai, he was pushed out of the ring, but Kingston jumped on Tensai's back, landed on the announce table and used a commentary chair from John "Bradshaw" Layfield (JBL) to hop to the ring apron, before being eliminated by Cody Rhodes.
+Kingston received his rematch four days later on the January 4, 2013 episode of SmackDown, but lost the match.
+On January 27 at the Royal Rumble, Kingston participated in the Royal Rumble match, and after eliminating Tensai, he was pushed out of the ring, but Kingston jumped on Tensai's back, landed on the announce table and used a commentary chair from John "Bradshaw" Layfield (JBL) to hop to the ring apron, before being eliminated by Cody Rhodes.